Mission, Peace and Justice

 witnessing in our community and our world to God’s concern for peace and justice.

-A heart for and commitment to peace and justice is a significant aspect of our faith life, here at Stirling Ave.
-Mennonite Church.
+A heart for and commitment to peace and justice is a significant aspect of our faith life.
 It flows out of our worship and is a significant part of our faith formation across the age spectrum.
-There are many ways in which we try to live that out at Stirling:
+There are many ways in which we try to live that out at Stirling and beyond:

 Engaging in interfaith dialogue and relationship building within our community